• Skip to primary navigation

 • Use a dough scraper to push the edges, making it easy to form a rectangular size of 6-inches x 7-inches, no more than 1/2-inch thick.

-• Use a cookie cutter to cut the dough into polvorones cookies.
+• Use a cookie cutter to cut it into polvorones cookies.

 • Place the Spanish Christmas cookies on the baking tray, lined with a baking sheet.